Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Enter a non-existing product name (Red Unicorn Jacket)2.
-Click Search / press Enter
+1. Enter a non-existing product name (Red Unicorn Jacket)
+2. Click Search / press Enter

 ### Expected Result

-No products are displayedA message like "No products found" appearsPage layout remains correct
+No products are displayed
+A message like "No products found" appears
+Page layout remains correct

 ------------------------------------------------------------------------